 The den area is also a good place to set up a crate to get your Maltese puppy used to being comfortable inside of his crate.
 A clean crate should always be the cozy, safe spot your Maltese can go to nap or have some quiet time.
 Crate training is an excellent way to housebreak your Maltese puppy.
 However, when you first bring your young puppy home, you just want to get him used to the idea of the crate being a neat place to hang out, so leave the door open and he will eventually go in and out of it.
 I would not recommend beginning crate training until your Maltese puppy is approximately 16 weeks old.

-I always leave an open crate in the puppy playpen starting at about 5 weeks of age, which helps the puppy feel comfortable with crate sleeping at a very early age.
+I often leave an open crate in the puppy playpen starting at about 5 weeks of age, which helps the puppy feel comfortable with crate sleeping at a very early age.
 My Maltese puppies are also accustomed to drinking from water bottles and free feeding dry kibble 24/7.